MrFarland/DM-Operations-Center/Module/04-Combat/action-disengage.md

 ### Disengage
 [Home](dm-operations-center) > [Combat](combat) > [Action](action) > Disengage {.small-text}

-Movement does not provoke opportunity attacks for the rest of the turn. {.text-center}
+Movement does not provoke any [opportunity attacks](opportunity-attack) for the rest of the creature's turn. {.text-center}

 > **Sources** <br/>
 > System Reference Document, p.
 93<br/>